rsadsb/rsadsb.github.io/src/quickstart.md

 ## Linux dependencies
 You will need to install the `soapysdr` library, plus the `soapysdr` driver for your SDR(rtlsdr).
 Searching for `soapysdr-rtlsdr` and `soapysdr` should lead you on the right path.
+The `soapysdr` library can be foud as `libsoapysdr-dev` on ubuntu based systems.

+Install `libclang`, found as `libclang-dev` on ubuntu.

 ## From Releases (`x86_64`)
 Binaries can be downloaded from the latest releases of our software on github.